 BA (Hons) PhD, UWS

-Helen welcomes enquiries from potential honours, Masters and PhD students interested in aspects of environmental sociology or the sociology of animals.
+Helen welcomes enquiries from potential honours, Masters and PhD students on topics relevant to her research background.

 Some recent RHD and honours students:

 NSW Environmental Trust, Powering Down: an energy efficiency education project.
 Environmental Education Program.
 Team: Helen Masterman-Smith, John Rafferty.

 NSW Office of Environment and Heritage, Action Matters for Sustainability in Albury, community engagement project.
 Team: Helen Masterman-Smith, John Rafferty, Marie Sheahan

 NSW Office of Environment and Heritage, Our Place Program (Wave 2), community environmental engagement project.
 Team: Helen Masterman-Smith, John Rafferty, Marie Sheahan